Reds vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Reds have a record of 2-4.
+- In six games as the underdog over the last 10 matchups, the Reds have posted a mark of 3-3.

 Reds Betting Records & Stats

-- Cincinnati and its opponents have hit the over in 73 of its 150 games with a total this season.
+- Cincinnati and its opponents have gone over the total this season in 74 of its 151 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!